Recruitment agency: The 7 great benefits

 Abroad experience recruitment agency is specialised in the recruitment of multilingual job seekers for companies that have their headquarters or some offices in the Netherlands.
 We usually look for people speaking European languages: French, German, Spanish, Dutch… Note that most of the time Dutch is not required in our job offers.

-We accompany you completely from the application process until the contract signature.
+We support you completely from the application process until the contract signature.
 Once we receive your application, we will check if we have a vacancy that matches your ambition.
 The moment we find a position that corresponds to what you are looking for, we will contact you to arrange an interview.
 If we believe that you are perfect for the role then we will ask you if you agree with us sharing your profile.
 We will also help with your CV if necessary.
 For example, if we think that some information is missing, or if it needs a presentation change we will let you know to ensure that your application fits the best what the company is expecting.

 After sending your CV we will be waiting for feedback from the company.
 If the company is interested in your profile and extends an interview invitation we will invite you for a preparation call.
 This a call during which we prepare you for the company and their recruitment process in general.
 We make sure that you know all the necessary information about them and that you have all the elements necessary to answer their questions.